Interlisp/Interlisp.github.io/content/en/project/_index.md

 ---
 ## What is the Medley Interlisp Project?

-The Medley Interlisp Project was created to revive Medley Interlisp.
+The Medley Interlisp Project was created to revive the "Interlisp experience" by creating an environment that could be used by (and might even be useful for) modern users.
+Starting from the 20-year-old sources for the not-quite-released Medley 3.5 version of Interlisp, we have made good progress adapting Medley to work in the current environment -- open source, GitHub integration, improving Common Lisp support, running on a wide variety of platforms -- but there is much more to be done.

-Because Interlisp has been around a long time, with multiple iterations, you might find the multitude of names for the Interlisp language and related companies confusing.
-To assist, we have created a [glossary of terms](glossary) used on this website.
+Because of the long history of naming and renaming of groups, software, environments, machines, languages, we have created a [glossary of terms](glossary).

-## What are the origins of Interlisp?
-Why do we care?
+## What are the origins of Medley and Interlisp?

 The 1970s and 80s saw major advances in computing and Human-Computer interaction.
-Interlisp was one of the many experimental systems developed during these heady times.
-It represents an early example of a system with a GUI (Graphical User Interface), and IDE (Integrated Development Environment).

-Within the Xerox PARC environment, it was an early example of a network enabled machine supporting email, file sharing, printing and more.
-In essence it was a forerunner of today's computing systems.

-Medley Interlisp represents the last Xerox Interlisp release.
-Medley continued Xerox PARC's experimentation with developing systems for [D-machines](http://www.bitsavers.org/pdf/xerox/parc/Exploring_the_Ethernet_with_Mouse_and_Keyboard_May81.pdf).
-A family of computers (Dorado, Dolphin, Dandelion, Daybreak) resulted.
-The project was later spun out to a company called Envos, which then turned into Venue.
+At Xerox PARC there were four IDEs developed with different approaches: Smalltalk, with an object-oriented system; Interlisp, for researchers in AI and exploratory development; Cedar/Mesa, with a strongly typed language for software engineering.
+They each had a different model for source code management, development and versioning.
+In common they shared an infrastructure and vision computing and distributed systems, with support for Ethernet networking, printing, file servers and network protocols.
+Each environment had its own Virtual Machine instruction set tuned for the language "all the way down", in a single address space, in a way that opened the systems to customization.

+There were several different [D-machines](http://www.bitsavers.org/pdf/xerox/parc/Exploring_the_Ethernet_with_Mouse_and_Keyboard_May81.pdf): Dorado, Dolphin, Dandelion, Daybreak, and others.
+Each environment had its own microcode to implement its instruction set; once loaded, each would take over the machine -- there was no OS.
+Each had large-screen black and white CRTs for a graphical user interface, mouse and cursor pointer, high quality fonts.

+Xerox marketed the Interlisp-D enviornment primarily to the AI community world wide, starting in 1980, from XEOS to Xerox Artificial Intelligence Systems, then a spin-out company called Envos, and then further development and porting to other systems by a company called Venue, until development tapered off.
+Along the way, the name changed from Interlisp-D to Medley.

+We started with sources from Venue for a not-quite-finished release of what was to be Medley 3.5.

 ## What are we trying to accomplish?